 5. It’s more anonymous

 While many people prefer to see a counsellor close to home, online therapy means you don’t have to.
-You can choose to work with someone from a totally different area; someone you will never meet.
+You can work with someone from a totally different area; someone you will never meet.

 6. It’s non-geographic

 It doesn’t matter where in the world you are.
 If you have an internet connection and a smartphone, you can have online counselling.
-We have had clients undertake therapy while sailing the 7-seas, and offered a couple’s therapy to people in different physical locations.
+We have had clients undertake therapy while sailing the 7-seas and offered a couple’s therapy to people in different physical locations.
 Only online therapy can give such flexibility.
 Online-therapy is, therefore, an ideal option for ex-pats living abroad and wanting to work with a therapist who speaks their native tongue.

 Some common questions

 What equipment do I need?

 All you need is a quiet, private space where you’re unlikely to be disturbed, an internet connection and a suitable device.
 We use Zoom for most online work.
 It’s free, and you don’t need to set up an account.
 Zoom works on most modern devices.
 If you’re unsure how to use it, we can guide you through it.

 We make every effort to ensure that the technology we use is safe and secure.
 All calls are encrypted, and no one can join the call without an invitation.
 Even then, we actively have to let them in.

 page gives a lot more information about online counselling and supervision and the services we offer.